nsb700/eural_network_prediction_of_patient_journey_demo/readme.md

 either by accounting in the budget or by member-intervention or accounting for the risk.
 Knowing versus not knowing can be a huge difference in ROI.

-The solution presented here, shows how a new encounter of BETA BLOCKER use by a patient can be predicted - Altough the solution can be used to predict any one of 160 different encounters including diagnoses, procedures, service and Rx.
+The solution presented here, shows how a new encounter of BETA BLOCKER use by a patient can be predicted - Although the solution can be used to predict any one of 160 different encounters including diagnoses, procedures, service and Rx.

 As you will see, this tool benefits the following entities : -